motayor/devops/readme.md

-UPDATED: This is an intro. note to my devops project
+UPDATED: This is an introductory note to my devops projects